Video content is on the rise. Especially when it comes to promoting products to customers.

 One of the app’s best features is multiple video tracks.
 This lets you create cool video effects like split-video and picture-in-picture.
 On top of that, you can easily resize footage to a specific aspect ratio, including 4:5, square, portrait, and footage to share on different channels.
 Rush resizes all videos in a sequence automatically – perfect for Instagram, TikTok, and Facebook.

 What’s more, you can add a thumbnail, schedule your content, and publish it to different social media channels directly from the app.

 Adobe Premiere Rush is free to use but has a Premier version that adds additional capabilities like auto reframe, sound balancing, and 4K video exports.

 Pros: Simple to use, exports files quickly, cross-platform support.

 Cons: Lacks a few key features like storyboard templates.

 Best for: YouTubers looking to make creative videos on the go.

 The app has plenty of features too.
 You can trim clips, change the speed of your footage, and add filters, music, and text.
 You can also flip and rotate footage, which is a handy feature that many other apps don’t have.

-That said, InShot app is simple to use and has everything you need.
-This app is perfect for creators who want an app that does it all without too many frills.
+That said, InShot is simple to use and has everything you need.
+This app is perfect for creators who want a mobile video editor that does it all without too many frills.